Pacific Heights (film)

-Pacific Heights is a 1990 American psychological thriller film directed by John Schlesinger and written by Daniel Pyne.
-The film stars Melanie Griffith, Matthew Modine, and Michael Keaton.
+Pacific Heights is a 1990 American psychological horror thriller film directed by John Schlesinger, written by Daniel Pyne, and starring Melanie Griffith, Matthew Modine, and Michael Keaton.
+Its plot follows a San Francisco couple who restore a Victorian home in Pacific Heights and unwittingly rent a studio apartment inside it to a psychopath.

 Pacific Heights was released in the United States on September 28, 1990.
-The film received mixed reviews from critics.
+The film received mixed reviews from critics, but was a box-office success, grossing $55 million internationally.

 Plot

 Carter Hayes and Ann Miller are suddenly attacked and beaten by two men.
 After the men have gone, Hayes calmly tells Ann, "The worst part's over now...."

-In San Francisco, unmarried couple Drake Goodman and Patty Palmer purchase an expensive 19th-century polychrome house in the exclusive Pacific Heights neighborhood.
+In San Francisco, couple Drake Goodman and Patty Palmer purchase a 19th-century Victorian house in the exclusive Pacific Heights neighborhood.
 They rent one of the building's two first-floor apartments to the Watanabes, a kindly Japanese couple.
-Soon after, Hayes visits to view the remaining vacant unit and immediately expresses a desire to move in.
-Hayes drives an expensive 1977 Porsche 911 and carries large amounts of cash on his person, but is reluctant to undergo a credit check.
+Soon after, Hayes visits to view the remaining vacant unit, driving an expensive 1977 Porsche 911 and carrying large amounts of cash, but is reluctant to undergo a credit check.
 He convinces Drake to waive the credit check in exchange for a list of references and an upfront payment of the first six months' rent, to be paid by wire transfer.

-Before any of this money is paid, however, Hayes arrives unannounced one morning and shuts himself in the apartment.
+Before any of this money is paid, however, Hayes arrives unannounced and shuts himself in the apartment.
 As the days pass, Hayes' promised wire transfer fails to materialize.
 From inside the apartment, sounds of loud hammering and drilling are heard at all hours of the day and night; however, the door is seldom answered.
 When Drake finally attempts to enter Hayes' apartment, he finds that the locks have been changed.
-Drake attempts to put an end to the constant noise and drive out Hayes by cutting the electricity and heat to the apartment, but Hayes summons the police, who side with Hayes and reprimand Drake.
+Drake cuts the electricity and heat to the apartment, but Hayes summons the police, who side with Hayes and reprimand Drake.

 Drake and Patty hire a lawyer, Stephanie MacDonald; however, the eviction case is thwarted by Drake's actions.
 Hayes, safe from eviction for the time being, infests the house with cockroaches, which prompts the Watanabes to move out and pushes Drake and Patty further into debt.
-The heavy stress takes its toll on the couple; Drake drinks heavily and Patty suffers a miscarriage.
+The stress takes its toll on the couple; Drake drinks heavily and Patty suffers a miscarriage.
 Hayes visits the couple to offer his condolences, but an infuriated Drake attacks him and is arrested by the police, whom Hayes had already called to the scene in anticipation of an assault.

 The assault allows Hayes to file a civil lawsuit against Drake and, unbeknownst to the couple, assume control of Drake's possessions and identity.
 Hayes also files a restraining order, which forces Drake from the building.
-Once Drake is gone, Hayes begins stalking and harassing Patty, in an apparent ploy to lure Drake back to the building in violation of the restraining order.
-The ploy succeeds, as Drake becomes concerned and comes to check on Patty.
-Hayes confronts Drake and shoots him, then plants a crowbar at the scene to prevent any criminal charges.
+Once Drake is gone, Hayes begins stalking and harassing Patty.
+When Drake tries to enter the home to check on Patty, Hayes confronts Drake and shoots him, then plants a crowbar at the scene to prevent any criminal charges.